 When ordering DNA tests at Family Tree DNA, which is where I recommend that you test, everyone is encouraged to join projects.
 There are several types of projects, but to begin with, you should join your surname project.
 Not only does this group you with others whom you are likely to match, but this also assures that you receive the project based discounts.
 I blogged about how to find and join relevant projects.

 You can test at 12, 25, 37, 67 or 111 marker “locations” on the Y chromosome.
 I generally recommend 37 or 67 to begin which gives you enough to work with but isn’t terribly expensive.
 At Family Tree DNA, you can always upgrade later, but it’s less expensive in total to test more initially.
-Right now, 37 markers cost $119 and 67 markers are $199, but a sale is currently underway.

 The person looking for Native Heritage will be most interested in their haplogroup designation.
 If your haplogroup is either Q or C, you’ll want to join your haplogroup project, minimally, as well as other relevant Native American projects, and work with the administrators for further testing.
 Remember, neither haplogroup Q nor C are always Native, so deeper testing may be in order.
 You may also match others with confirmed Native heritage, including a tribe.